eniac/Cebinae/README.md

 ### Artifact Evaluation README

-Below are the instructions to reproduce the major results in the paper manuscript.
 For the ease of running the evaluation process, `cebinae.py` is created as the main entry point to experiement launches and analysis/plotting scripts to reproduce the results/graphs in the paper.

 **Environment Setup**